MolBIFFM/diana/README.md

     }
 ]
 ```
 The version of the BioGRID database to use.
 The default setting is `null`, corresponding to the latest version.
+Missing numbers are set to 0 towards the right.

 ```json
 [